drotek/Docs-Pixhawk3Pro/fr/introduction.md

+# Introduction

-FMUv4-PRO takes input from all of the Pixhawk stakeholders; end users, developers, researchers and manufacturing partners.
+**FMUv4-PRO** takes input from all of the Pixhawk stakeholders; end users, developers, researchers and manufacturing partners.
 Goals for this iteration of the platform are:

 * An integrated, single-board flight controller for space constrained applications
 * A modular multi-board flight controller for professional applications